 I have been thinking about how to handle sharing blog messages in the next couple of days and praying to God for what to share, and as I began to trust God for what to write that will make an impact, I realized that I have a bank of blog posts that I had written since 2020 but not published.
 Is God not too good?
 So, today's blog is one of those messages that were archived.
 I hope and pray that you pick a lesson from it in Jesus' name.

-One common issue with couples is finance.
+One common issue with couples is finances.
 Looking at this from the perspective of a woman and wife, I will play a scenario for us to consider.
 The wife feels she spends so much on household matters, you know, those $5s, $10s, and $50s, that appear not so much, yet their accumulation turns out to be so much.
 On the other hand, the husband carries those big bills all the time and then does a rethink and says he is the only one spending all the money in the family, and the wife isn't helping, and sometimes vice versa.

 I understand this scenario too well because I sometimes experience it in my home.
 Our spouses often wonder what we spend money on, forgetting that the small needs of the home never end.
 Those petty needs you think you should not bother your spouse with.
 So, in short, we both spend so much; it's just that one person probably does not appreciate the effort of the other.
 This also leaves out the non-monetary commitment to caring for the home that does not have a tangible value.